 Shell Beach, Australia

 Thankfully, the name “Shell Beach” hasn’t been trademarked, because there’s another location worthy of the same designation—this time, it’s in the Shark Bay region of Western Australia.
 While this beach may appear to be covered in pure white sand from a distance, there actually isn’t a grain of sand to be found—it’s entirely blanketed in billions of tiny white shells from the cockle species, and runs up to ten meters deep in some sections.
-Check out the 13 most photogenic beaches in the world for more beautiful spots like this.
+While you’re at it, check out the best beaches in the world that are on our must-visit list.

 Tybee Island, Georgia